 When it is inflamed by alcohol, it releases its digestive enzymes and begins to destroy itself, causing intense pain.
 Pancreas is also responsible for producing insulin, which affects the production of this hormone and diabetes may occur.

-In short, alcohol is one of the most toxic substances that exist and it requires admission in the inpatient rehab center in NYC for recovery of this addiction.
+In short, alcohol is one of the most toxic substances that exist and it requires admission in the inpatient rehab center in Normandy, TN for recovery of this addiction.